FordJ2/pingpain/README.md

-this project has been taken offline
+this project has been taken offline for public use, but 'TOKEN' of line 270 of `main.py` can be edited to include your own bot's token

 # pingpain